-Oculomotor deficits in AD include saccade, fixation, and smooth pursuit4.
-Increased large intrusive saccades and less accurate saccadic movements of AD patients were found in saccadic tasks5.
+Oculomotor deficits in AD include saccade, fixation, and smooth pursuit3.
+Increased large intrusive saccades and less accurate saccadic movements of AD patients were found in saccadic tasks4.
 In fixation tasks, AD patients required a longer amount of time to fixate the target but had shorter fixation duration.

 AD affects the cholinergic Edinger Westphal nucleus (EWN), which is the central brainstem sub-nucleus of the oculomotor complex, involved in the control of the pupil constriction.
-It has been suggested that pathological changes of the EWN may be an early and specific feature of AD and they may result in decreased cholinergic control of pupillary responses9.
+It has been suggested that pathological changes of the EWN may be an early and specific feature of AD and they may result in decreased cholinergic control of pupillary responses8.
+Neuronal loss in the locus coeruleus of patients with AD may lead to decreased sympathetic supply to the iris and reduce the baseline pupil size8.

-The use of PLR, as a measure of melanopsin Retinal Ganglion Cell function could also be of particular relevance for neurodegenerative disorders for which there is already evidence of circadian and sleep dysfunction10.
-Thus, PLR could be a promising biomarker for neurodegenerative diseases10.
+The use of PLR, as a measure of melanopsin Retinal Ganglion Cell function could also be of particular relevance for neurodegenerative disorders for which there is already evidence of circadian and sleep dysfunction9.
+Thus, PLR could be a promising biomarker for neurodegenerative diseases9.

 REFERENCES